|

 4. Levels of Reality

 Process-orientated coaches incorporate a broad spectrum of perceptions and experiences into their work.
 This ranges from hard facts, measurable structures and processes to subjective perceptions of feelings, atmospheres or perceptions within groups or fields that are sometimes almost impossible to put into words.
-They are equally respected and understood as access to a new awareness.
+They are equally respected and understood as access to a new consciousness.

 5. Awareness and Working with the Edges of Awareness

-In the awareness-oriented coaching approach of Process-Oriented Coaching, the concept of the “edge“, the “demarcation line” between the ego and the non-ego, the we and the “others”, i.e. what we identify with or separate ourselves from, plays a special role.
-The border has a Janus-faced nature.
+In the awareness-orientated coaching approach of Process-Oriented Coaching, the concept of the “edge“, the “demarcation line” between the ego and the non-ego, the “we” and the “others”, i.e. what we identify with or separate ourselves from, plays a special role.
+The edge has a Janus-faced nature.
 It forms and protects identity and at the same time, with all the belief systems associated with it, it stops or inhibits new developments in consciousness and options for action.
 Process-orientated coaches do not simply help to find solutions, but shed light on one-sided and limiting identifications, help to identify perceptual blockages in order to develop consciousness-expanding perspectives and thus support new developments and more choices.

 6. Deep Democracy